yonahforst/react-native-heading/README.md

     protected List<ReactPackage> getPackages() {
         return Arrays.<ReactPackage>asList(
             new MainReactPackage(),
-            new ReactNativeDiscoveryPackage(this) // <------ add the package
+            new ReactNativeDiscoveryPackage() // <------ add the package );
-        );
     }